-Figure 10.1.: Keck LRIS G-band image, zoomed to show the XRT error circle.
+Figure 8.1.: Keck LRIS G-band image, zoomed to show the XRT error circle.
 The larger, blue circle is the revised XRT position from Rol et al. (2005); the smaller, green circle to the west and north of that is the 2σ confidence region of the XRT position computed in Bloom et al. (2006).
 The 11 sources consistent with the Rol et al. (2005) X-ray afterglow localization are labeled in the image.
 North is up and east is to the left.
 G1 is the large galaxy to the west and south of the XRT.
 Bad pixel locations are denoted with "BP".
-Figure reproduced from Bloom et al. (2006) with the kind permission of the author.
+Figure reproduced from Bloom et al. (2006) with the kind permission of J. Bloom and of the AAS.